stuartfogel/detect_spindles/README.txt

-# detect_spindles
+# detect_spindles_plugin

-Method for detecting sleep spindles using EEGlab for MATLAB
+Method for detecting sleep spindles using GUI in EEGlab for MATLAB

+Installation: Copy 'detect_spindles_plugin' to '~/eeglab/plugins/'

 Authors: Stephane Sockeel, PhD, University of Montreal; Stuart Fogel, PhD, University of Ottawa.